zonghanleezh/portfolio/README.md

 # Hi, I'm Lee Zong Han 👋

-Welcome to my little corner of the internet!
 I'm a **Full Stack Engineer** passionate about building tools that enhance people's lives.
 I started experimenting with coding in 2022, and what started as simple scripting has now evolved into a career that spans fintech, startups, and beyond.

 ## 👨‍💻 What I Do

-I'm currently working at [TransAsia Private Capital](https://taprivatecapital.com/) where I build backend tools that streamline workflows and make life a little easier for my colleagues.
+I'm currently building tools at [TransAsia Private Capital](https://taprivatecapital.com/) and supporting the launch of its supply-chain financing platform statup, [Capata](https://taprivatecapital.com/).
 My focus is on improving the efficiency of back-office operations, making sure our systems run smoothly.

-Along the way, I've also had the opportunity to help shape [Capata](https://capata.sg/), a joint-venture supply chain financing platform.
-I’ve worked closely with partners to translate business needs into technical solutions, bridging the gap between ideas and reality.

 ### Some Tools and Technologies I Use:

 -   React
+-   Next.js
 -   Node.js
 -   MongoDB
 -   Docker
 -   AWS
 -   Tailwind CSS
+-   OpenAI
+-   Stripe

 ## 🛠 Projects I've Worked On

+### AI-enabled Email Client

+An advanced email client featuring a RAG AI chatbot to craft responses and understand your emails, full-text search for quick and efficient email retrieval, and a command bar navigation system with shortcuts for seamless user experience.

+Check it out here: [AI-enabled Email Client](https://ai-email-client-zeta.vercel.app/)

 ### Investment Management Platform

-A full-featured back-office management system designed for loan booking, real-time user logging, and portfolio management.
+A full-featured loan administration system designed for trade booking, reporting (credit, investor, operations), and portfolio management.
 It’s secure, responsive, and built with scalability in mind.

 Check it out here: [Investment Management Platform](https://transasia.demo.leezonghan.com)

 ## 🌱 What I’m Learning

-I’m always looking to grow and learn more about full stack development, but I also enjoy exploring new technologies like AI and blockchain.
+I also enjoy exploring new technologies like AI and blockchain.
 I’m fascinated by how these tools are shaping the future and hope to work on projects that integrate these areas more deeply.

 ## 🔗 Connect with Me

-If you want to chat about code, tech, or anything in between, feel free to connect with me on [LinkedIn](https://linkedin.com/in/lee-zong-han) or check out my GitHub: [zonghanleezh](https://github.com/zonghanleezh).
+If you want to chat about code, tech, or anything in between, feel free to connect with me on [LinkedIn](https://linkedin.com/in/lee-zong-han) or check out my[Personal Site](https://me.leezonghan.com).

 ## 🎯 Fun Facts About Me